ultraschemer-microweb/microweb/README.md

 * Default Exception mapping and handling.
 * Default entity logging.

-And, currently, adding migrations, using Liquibase (not implemented, yet).

 The main advantages of microweb, currently, are:

 * Highly performant on limited environments: in Windows, 32Bit JVM, the entire system will use around 30MB of Memory.